Managewell/Managewell.github.io/README.md

 The `addSource()` and `removeSource()` methods were replaced with `indexArchive()`, `indexFile()`, `unindexArchive()`, and `unindexFile()`.
 The `indexArchive()` method also provides an option to disable watching.

-This change was made as we found controlling the index was an important part of using WebDB.
+This change was made as we found controlling the index was an important part of using managewell.github.io.
 Frequently we'd want to index an archive temporarily, for instance to view a user's profile on first visit.

 This new API gives better control for those use-cases, and no longer assumes you want to continue watching an archive after indexing it once.